Climate & PlanetHome & Garden

 Why Is Recycling So Important?

-The frustrating thing is, in most developed countries, it’s not that difficult to make a difference.
+The frustrating thing is that it’s not that difficult in most developed countries to make a difference.
 And what a difference we can make.
 If everyone repurposed their copy of a single edition of The New York Times, we could save 75,000 trees.

 What Exactly Is Recycling?

-Every day we use a variety of products in our households and workplaces to fulfill our basic needs.
-Most of these products and their packaging are wasted and dumped in bins, which end up in landfill sites.
-Consumers place recyclable materials over to your local waste facility by placing it in a designated disposal container.
-Then it is taken to a recycling facility and/or transported to a location when that material can be reused for a new purpose.
+We use various products in our households and workplaces daily to fulfill our basic needs.
+Most of these products and their packaging are wasted and dumped in bins, ending up in landfill sites.
+Consumers place recyclable materials in a designated disposal container at their local waste facility.
+Then, the material is taken to a recycling facility and/or transported to a location where it can be reused for a new purpose.
 A recyclable product is turned back into a raw form that can be used to create a new and different product.

-Not only are natural resources limited, but recycling efforts can significantly reduce additional waste that will not only harm the planet today but for future generations as well.
-The natural resources on our planet earth are limited so we must make the most to conserve, recycle and reuse whenever possible.
+Not only are natural resources limited, but recycling efforts can significantly reduce additional waste that will not only harm the planet today but future generations as well.
+The natural resources on our planet Earth are limited, so we must make the most of them to conserve, recycle, and reuse whenever possible.

-Recycling things involves using a product, in part or as a whole, in the production of similar or same products again.
-In regular production, the use of raw materials is sourced directly from natural resources.
-For example, fresh pulp from cut down trees is used to create first-generation paper.
-Recycled paper can be used in producing new paper without vastly compromising the quality of the final product.
-The same applies to most other materials like metal, glass and plastics.
+Recycling things involves using a product, in part or as a whole, in the production of similar or the same products again.
+In regular production, raw materials are sourced directly from natural resources.
+For example, fresh pulp from cut-down trees creates first-generation paper.
+Recycled paper can be used to produce new paper without vastly compromising the quality of the final product.
+The same applies to most other materials like metal, glass, and plastics.

 What Can I Recycle?

-What you can recycle depends on your area, not all materials may be recyclable.
+What you can recycle depends on your area; not all materials may be recyclable.
 Check with your local recycling center to find out what you can and cannot recycle.
-You’ll notice that recyclable products are labeled with numbers from 1 to 7, 1 being the most recyclable, and 7 being the least recyclable.
+You’ll notice that recyclable products are labeled with numbers 1 to 7, 1 being the most and 7 being the least recyclable.
 Learn more about what recycling codes mean.

-Also, check with your city to make sure that you have the correct disposal containers available to ensure your efforts are being put to good use and heading to the recycling center rather than the landfill you are working so hard to avoid!
+Also, check with your city to make sure that you have the correct disposal containers available.
+This will ensure that your efforts are being put to good use and that your waste is heading to the recycling center rather than the landfill you are working so hard to avoid!

 Ways To Reduce Trash You Create

-In general consumption of goods, we ignore the fact that a major portion of our waste can be reduced or reused before resorting to recycling.
-It would be very responsible of us if we could reduce the consumption of products to the maximum extent possible.
-So, the three R’s of sustainability are Reduce, Reuse…and then Recycle.
+In our general consumption of goods, we ignore the fact that a significant portion of our waste can be reduced or reused before recycling.
+It would be very responsible of us to reduce our product consumption to the maximum extent possible.
+So, the three R’s of sustainability are Reduce, Reuse, and Recycle.

-Simply cutting down on the amount of non-recyclable materials you throw out is easier than you think.
-Here are some tips to reduce waste.
+It’s easier than you think to reduce waste by simply cutting down on the amount of non-recyclable materials you throw out.
+Here are some tips.

-1. Bring your own reusable tote bags to purchase groceries.
-If you forget, insist on paper, and pack as many goods in one bag as possible, without double bagging.
+1. When purchasing groceries, bring your own reusable tote bags.
+If you forget, insist on paper and pack as many goods in one bag as possible without double-bagging.

 2. Try to reduce the amount of packaging you purchase by buying products in bulk.